monarch-initiative/pheval/docs/developing_a_pheval_plugin.md

 The `results.yml` contains basic metadata regarding the run configuration, however, there is also the option to add customised run metadata to the `results.yml` in the `tool_specific_configuration_options` field.

-To do this, you will need to implement a `construct_meta_data()` method in your runner implementation, which should add the customised metadata to the metadata object as a defined dataclass, returning the whole metadata object.
+To achieve this, you'll need to create a `construct_meta_data()` method within your runner implementation.
+This method is responsible for appending customised metadata to the metadata object in the form of a defined dataclass.
+It should return the entire metadata object once the addition is completed.

 e.g.,